Founder Stories

 How did you earn your first sales?
 Which channels are now generating the most traffic and sales for you?

 Prior to launching we took 2 years to grow our social media following to what it is today.
 It boasts 120k + followers on Instagram and an email list of almost 20k email subscribers.
-This was no easy task and we had to get creative bringing influencers on our platform to do Instagram takeovers, we did incentivized giveaways by giving away a Dyson airwrap when it was going viral and everyone was using and posting them.
+This was no easy task.
+We had to get creative by bringing influencers on our platform to do Instagram takeovers, incentivized giveaways by giving away a Dyson airwrap when it was going viral, and everyone was using and posting them.
 We collaborated with other brands to do giveaways and grow a following just so we don’t launch to crickets.

-We have an article on Smart Company on how we made $25k in sales in just two and a half weeks of launching.
+Currently, we have an article on Smart Company on how we made $25k, in sales in just two and a half weeks of launching.

 Today our biggest sales channel is our DTC channel driven by our Instagram, Tiktok and Facebook Ads strategies.
 All these combined are responsible for generating revenue.